MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-17-Special-Contracting-Methods/subpart-17.7-Interagency-Acquisitions-Acquisitions-Nondefense-Agencies-Behalf-Department-Defense/section-17.701.md

 *Nondefense agency* means any department or agency of the Federal Government other than the Department of Defense.

 *Nondefense agency that is an element of the intelligence community* means the agencies identified in 50 U.S.C.
-401a(4), which include the -
+3003(4), which include the—

 (1) Office of the Director of National Intelligence;